ryansafner/website_test_academia/content/home/teaching.md

 +++
-# A Recent Publications section created with the Pages widget.
-# This section displays recent blog posts from `content/publication/`.

 widget = "custom"  # See https://sourcethemes.com/academic/docs/page-builder/
 headless = true  # This file represents a page section. active = true  # Activate this widget? true/false